jehrhardt/cozyauth/README.md

 You can now access the API at http://localhost:3000.

 ## License
-This project is licensed under under the Apache License, Version 2.0 ([LICENSE](LICENSE-Apache-2.0)).
+This project is licensed under the Apache License, Version 2.0 ([LICENSE](LICENSE-Apache-2.0)).
 Except the cozyauth-multi-tenant subproject, which is licensed under the AGPLv3 ([LICENSE](LICENSE-AGPL-3.0)).